PabloAballe/Wordy/README.md

 ### Free and open source text editor.

 Wordy is a free editor available for desktop and on the cloud.
-You can used for free and support the projefct by sharing with other people.
+You can use for free and support the project sharing it with other people.

-I holpe you enjoy it!
+Hope you enjoy it!

 ### Web version availdable !!